ddvk/remarkable-hacks/README.md

 - numpad does not reset to 0 on close
 - numpad does not validate the input (0 = first page, > pagecount = last page)
 - listview scrolling is buggy
+- had to remove the tooltips / tutorial

 ## TODO
 - change the default tool on document create (i prefer the fineliner, thickness 1)